What SilverDrill is:

 to view and edit your existing shows from a web page.

-While working on your show, do not close your browser or click on any of the website menu
+While working on your show, do not close your browser or click on any of the

-options or move to any other web pages until after you have saved your show.
-If you
+website menu options or move to any other web pages until after you have saved

-go to another web page, the applet will restart and you will have lost your work.
-So it
+your show.
+If you go to another web page, the applet will restart and you will

-page, including this help page.
-If you want to see the help while working, clicking
+before going to any different web page, including this help page.
+If you want to

-the HELP button on the applet menu ( not the website menu! ) will open the help section in
+the website menu! ) will open the help section in a new browser, which will not

-a new browser, which will not disturb the show you are working on.
+disturb the show you are working on.

 You can edit shows after you save them.
 To see your saved shows, just click